MatteoH2O1999/setup-python/README.md

 ## Motivation

-Since the replacement of `ubuntu-20.04` with `ubuntu-22.04` runner images [actions/setup-python](https://github.com/actions/setup-python) no longer supports `Python 3.6` for the `ubuntu-latest` label.
-This broke a large number of pipelines as Python 3.6 is still widely used.

-This made apparent that a way to support deprecated versions was needed.

-### But why?
-It's deprecated: just use a more recent version

-Yes, in a perfect world that would be the go to solution.
-Unfortunately, we do not live in that world, so we can't always choose our dependencies.
-In fact, I would be willing to bet that most deprecated dependencies are there despite the developers, not because of them.
-That is why this action came about: to offer an easier way to continue supporting deprecated builds even if github does not anymore.

-### But why a dedicated action?
-Just use `ubuntu-20.04` for that 1 job

-Once again, that is possible, but that is

-1. not good practice as editing the main job matrix will not edit the "special" one;
-2. a pain to maintain as each new deprecated version needs another job to be created.
+While initially this action was meant to guarantee a successful build of all CPython versions `2.7`, it has now become too complex to maintain it.

+The new objective of this action is to provide a buffer when something gets yanked out by Github, as this will guarantee that if the pair `(label, version)` works, it will keep working.
+Older versions may still work, but no effort will be spent in ensuring so.

 ## Guarantees

-The objective of this action is to guarantee that for every major Python version starting from `2.7` at least one specific version can be successfully installed on the `...-latest` images using the default architecture.
+The objective of this action is to guarantee that for every major Python version starting from `3.7` at least one specific version can be successfully installed on the `...-latest` images using the default architecture.

-TLDR: If you use the major version specification (`3.6` instead of `3.6.5`) without specifying the architecture as shown in [Basic usage](#basic-usage) this action is guaranteed to work (hopefully...😉) on all the `...-latest` labels.
+TLDR: If you use the major version specification (`3.7` instead of `3.7.5`) without specifying the architecture as shown in [Basic usage](#basic-usage) this action is guaranteed to work (hopefully...😉) on all the `...-latest` labels.

-### Exceptions

-Python versions < 3.5 are too difficult to build from source on Windows.
-For these versions the action tries to use the official installer from [python.org](https://www.python.org/ftp/python).
-If this fails, the action fails with an appropriate error message.
-In this case you should request a version for which [python.org](https://www.python.org/ftp/python) offers a binary installer, and not just the source code.
-On the positive side, every version of Python 2.7 has a binary installer so it shouldn't be a problem.

 ## Known limits